-How Does Dehydration Affect Blood Tests?
+How Does Dehydration Affect Blood Tests and Lab Results?

 Dehydration is one of several factors that should be considered when inaccurate blood test results are suspected.
 Water accounts for approximately 60% of an adult human’s body weight, and impacts virtually every system in the body—including the circulatory system.
 Which blood tests are most commonly affected by dehydration?
 Learn more below.